-Maybe it’s a symptom of the high divorce rates, men being raised by single mothers, or the hatred spread by a vocal yet small fringe group of spiteful feminists (not the majority, mind you), but a lot of men feel ashamed of the fact that they are men.
+Maybe it’s a symptom of the high divorce rates, the portrayal in the media of men as predators, or the hatred spread by fringe groups who call out men at every turn, but a lot of men feel ashamed of the fact that they are men.

 Many men of this generation believe that there is something inherently wrong with being a man, or they may feel as obsolete and insignificant as a bicycle to a fish.
 They should hide their sexual desires, apologize for their gender, and constantly dim their own light so that others don’t accuse them of preventing them from shining.